 - $0

-Calculating How Much Does it Cost to Go to Iceland
+Calculating to Cost to Go to Iceland

 However, keep in mind, I was alone.
 If I’d had someone with me, then we could’ve split the car expenses and that would have saved some money.
 The same goes for accommodations.
 I could have upgraded to a hotel or Airbnb and have probably spent about the same if I was sharing with someone.